myspc-development/art-test/docs/Sprint_Backlog.md

 title: Sprint Backlog
 category: developer
 role: developer
-last_updated: 2025-07-20
+last_updated: 2025-08-30
 status: complete
 ---
 # Sprint Backlog

+## Overview

+This page lists the highest priority items for the upcoming sprint.

+## Sprint Tasks

-The following items are considered high priority for the upcoming sprint.
+The following items are considered high priority.
 Progress should be tracked daily and synced with the Feature Completion Tracker.

 | Category | Task | Status |
 | --- | --- | --- |